eaeitalo/eaeitalo/README.md

 <details>
   <summary>More about me</summary>

   - I am 20 years old and currently live in Brazil.
-I have experience with Python, Java and Data Analysis, I am also a graphic designer and ex circus artist
- I like to read, whether it's a good book, manga or comics, I'm an enthusiastic cinephile and almost full of high valerian.
-I hope we can have a good friendship. \o/
+I am a Programming student with a focus on backend development and a passion for creating efficient technological solutions.
+I have experience with Java, Python, PostgreSQL, and Spring, as well as knowledge of SQL.
+During my studies, I developed projects using PostgreSQL and improved practices such as Clean Code, testing, and version control with Git.
+I am seeking an opportunity as an intern or junior developer to contribute to dynamic teams, solve real-world problems, and grow in my career.
+My goal is to apply my knowledge, learn from experienced professionals, and evolve as a backend developer, contributing to innovative and impactful projects. \o/
 </details>

 <!-- Links -->